 Two sides of the same coin using climate change and poverty as a Trojan Horse to force their agendas.

 Here’s the thing though.

 Capitalism works.
-It’s not perfect but then neither is democracy but is the best system we have.
-I would say predatory capitalism is an evil and there are other aspects of market manipulation such as cartels and monopolies which under mine the concept of a free market and thus we rely on regulators to referee a defined playing field.
+It’s not perfect but then neither is democracy but it is the best system we have.
+I would say predatory capitalism is an evil and there are other aspects of market manipulation such as cartels and monopolies which under mine the concept of a free market.
+Thus we rely on regulators to referee a defined playing field.